-This webinar will help participants explore their own personal and cultural identities and learn how they relate to communication styles; how these different styles can sometimes be the root of communication breakdown; and, most importantly, how you can learn to recognize when a communication breakdown is happening, so that you can do something about it.
+This impactful webinar will help participants explore your own personal and cultural identities and learn how they relate to communication styles; how these different styles can sometimes be the root of communication breakdown; and, most importantly, how you can learn to recognize when a communication breakdown is happening, so that you can do something about it.

 - Understand and value others’ perspectives.
 Value the different lenses through which others perceive situations.

 - Appreciate how working through conflict can help relationships build and grow stronger.